'Mindhunter' Actor Jonathan Groff On His Most Life-Altering Roles

 GROSS: Did they give you, like, bats and balls at first before they realized, no, it's about the stage, not about, like, the football field or the baseball diamond?

-GROSS: Well, your mother had to drive you around to auditions because you were actually in shows as a kid, right?
+GROSS: Well, your mother had to drive you around to auditions 'cause you were actually in shows as a kid, right?

 GROSS: Did you have an audition number that you would always do as a kid?